linzuzeng/TJUCam/central/README.md

-This directory contains the code running on Central Node.
+# Central Node.

-Please note that code for MVG and Kalman Filtering is replaced by a naive implementation, due to the former code is ruined by hard-coded parameters related to the camera configuration.
+Please note that code for MVG and Kalman Filtering is replaced by a naive implementation.
+The former implementation, which contains hard-coded parameters related to the camera configuration, is unable to reproduce after the demonstration. :<

-TODO:
+## TODO:
 -  Code is too dirty. (team-work with C++ beginner)
 -  Remove precompiled paho.